VOLUNTEER & SERVE.

 How do I join?

-Simply come to one of our meetings on the third Monday of the month.
-Monthly meetings are held in the American Red Cross offices in Suite 300 of White Birch Towers at 1299 Pineview Drive in Morgantown.
-The meeting starts at 6:30pm, but we typically have a new member orientation session at 6pm.
+Contact us at firstname.lastname@example.org.
+Our online monthly meetings are on the third Monday of the month at 6:30pm; we often have a new member orientation session before the main meeting if required.
 This orientation will introduce how the team operates and is required to become callout qualified and to go on searches.
-The MARG vice president is currently in charge of these sessions; send her an email at: if you are planning on attending a meeting for the first time so that a board member can be there to meet you.
+The MARG vice president is currently in charge of these sessions; send her an email at email@example.com for more info.

 Do I have to be from a certain area to join?